The Ultimate Paris Layover Itinerary: Explore Paris in 6-8 Hours

 You have about a 12 minute walk down to Châtelet les Halles to get on the RER B towards CDG or line 14 towards Orly.
 It’s best not to be in a huge rush for this portion of the trip, because Châtelet can be big and daunting.

-You did it!
-In a long layover, you’ve seen Montmartre, including Sacré-Coeur and the Moulin Rouge.
+Now you know, the answer is YES.
+In one long layover, you’ve seen Montmartre, including Sacré-Coeur and the Moulin Rouge.
 You’ve hopped across town and climbed the Arc de Triomphe, and got your photo in front of the beautiful Opera Garnier.
 You’ve had all the good food.
 Your Instagram is going to look like you had an entire Parisian vacation in one go.

 To download this itinerary so you can print it and have it on hand: click here.
 Also included are two checklists - one for before you go and another for after you’re finished!